OCD Therapy in Los Angeles

 Mental and Emotional Symptoms:

-• Recurring unwanted thoughts about harm, contamination, relationships, religion, or sexuality
+• Recurring intrusive thoughts about harm, contamination, relationships, religion, or sexuality

 • Intense doubt that won't resolve no matter how much you check or review

-• Fear that you might act on a thought you find horrifying
+• A terrifying fear that you might act on a thought you find horrifying

 Physical Symptoms: